Redot-Engine/redot-docs/classes/class_animationnodestatemachineplayback.rst

 If ``reset_on_teleport`` is ``true``, the animation is played from the beginning when the travel cause a teleportation.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
+.. |required| replace:: :abbr:`required (This method is required to be overridden when extending its base class.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`
 .. |vararg| replace:: :abbr:`vararg (This method accepts any number of arguments after the ones described here.)`
 .. |constructor| replace:: :abbr:`constructor (This method is used to construct a type.)`